kamlekar/slim-scroll/README.md

 ###Info:

 - To make it work, include `slimscroll.js` (_plugin_) in `head` tag.
-- Just design the scrollbar as you want by changing the above styles in css.
+- Just design the scrollbar as you want by applying css classes as explained below.

-###Note:

-Some of the styles in the above css are necessary to let the scroll work.

 ###How to use: